 As with most VPN services, subscribers are rewarded for committing for a longer period of time.

 Subscribers can pay for Windscribe using MasterCard, Visa, PayPal, and American Express.
 For people that prefer to pay using Bitcoin (to retain higher levels of anonymity), this is also an option.
 A three-day money back guarantee is available (valid for up to 10 Gb of usage).
-Though, of course, you can test this VPN for free thanks to its excellent free plan.
+Though, of course, you can test Windscribe risk free thanks to it's excellent free plan.

 Ease of Use